cloudconformity/auto-remediate/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project
 2. Make a well commented and clean commit to the repository
 3. Create a [pull request](https://help.github.com/articles/about-pull-requests/)

-## Temporary space for reminders, information - to be re-written before publication

-# This installation creates SNS topics

-In the Cloud Conformity console, in the account you are deploying to, select "Settings - Communication Settings - Update Communication Settings - Amazon SNS - Configure".
-Confirm that the SNS Topic ARN entry matches the one the deployment subscribes to, and follow the instructions given to ensure that Cloud Conformity can publish to your subscription - particularly the Policy Document permissions.